If you're new to Mesos

 Multiple frameworks in the same role

-Multiple frameworks can use the same role.
+Multiple frameworks can be subscribed to the same role.
 This can be useful: for example, one framework can create a persistent volume and write data to it.
-Once the task that writes data to the persistent volume has finished, the volume will be offered to other frameworks in the same role; this might give a second (“consumer”) framework the opportunity to launch a task that reads the data produced by the first (“producer”) framework.
+Once the task that writes data to the persistent volume has finished, the volume will be offered to other frameworks subscribed to the same role; this might give a second (“consumer”) framework the opportunity to launch a task that reads the data produced by the first (“producer”) framework.

 Associating resources with roles

 A resource is assigned to a role using a reservation.
 Resources can either be reserved statically (when the agent that hosts the resource is started) or dynamically: frameworks and operators can specify that a certain resource should subsequently be reserved for use by a given role.
 For more information, see the reservation documentation.